algolia/instantsearch/docgen/src/guides/customization.md

 );
 ```

+With this steps we introduced a way to provide custom parameters:
+  * a DOM container
+  * a title

-And voilà, we have covered how to write simple custom widgets using connectors 🎉 !
+And voilà, we have covered how to write a simple custom widget using connectors 🎉 !

 Now you can [read more about connectors](/connectors.html) in the docs and create more advance usages with the same simplicity.

-Feel free to share with the community your custom widgets 🙏
+Feel free to share with the [community](https://discourse.algolia.com) your custom widgets 🙏